Holiday Fire Safety Tips

 Holiday Candle Safety Tips

 According to the NFPA, more than a third of home decoration fires are started by candles.
-Take these fire safety precautions into consideration:
+Take these fire safety precautions into consideration this winter season:

 Keep lit candles away from decorations and other flammable materials.